 - a metrical foot consisting, in Greek and Latin verse, of two short syllables followed by a long one, or, as in English, of two unaccented syllables followed by an accented one

-- A metrical foot composed of two short syllables followed by one long one, as in the word seventeen.
+- A metrical foot composed of two unaccented syllables followed by one accented one, as in the word seventeen.

 - A metrical foot in quantitative verse composed of two short syllables followed by one long one.

 Origin of anapestLatin anapaestus from Greek anapaistos ana- ana- paiein pais- to strike (so called because an anapest is a reversed dactyl) ; see pau-2 in Indo-European roots.